 Assuming that you have installed Satis via Composer as specified in the documentation.
 We will not go into detail here on how to set Satis up and all the features it offers.
 We will just look at an example on how to configure the satis.json for our Composer repository.

-"As we are using [email protected], we do not need to worry about authentications."
+"As we are using git@github-my-super-repository, we do not need to worry about authentications."

 Set up composer repository with Satis: